gotitinc/mongo-bigquery/README.md

 Where the script will store extracted data from MongoDB.

-`HDFS_PATH`
+`CLOUD_STORAGE_PATH`

-HDFS Path where it will store files for MapReduce and Hive.
+Google Cloud Storage Path where it will store files for MapReduce and BigQuery.

-`HADOOP_MAPREDUCE_STREAMING_LIB`

-Make sure this points to a valid `hadoop-streaming.jar`.
-The default value is set for Hortonworks HDP 2.2.

 ## Usage